Skip to Main Content

 To estimate how much you'll pay monthly on student loans, start by taking the following things into account:

 • Type of student loans: Federal student loans have low fixed interest rates.
-Private student loans could have fixed or variable rates and the rate you'll pay depends on your credit score, income, and other financial credentials.
-There are limits in how much federal aid you're entitled to.
-Your financial aid package from your school will tell you what sources of funding are available so you can see if you need to supplement federal aid with private student loans.
+Private student loans could have fixed or variable rates, and the rate you'll pay depends on your credit score, income, and other financial credentials.
+There are limits on how much federal aid you're entitled to.
+Your financial aid package from your school will tell you what sources of funding are available, so you can see if you need to supplement federal aid with private student loans.

-You can use an online student loan calculator to input potential loan details so you can estimate monthly payments and total costs over time.
+You can use an online student loan calculator to input potential loan details, allowing you to estimate monthly payments and total costs over time.

 Check Out: How To Take Out a Student Loan